JulianSobott/networking/docs/external/Getting_started.rst

 At the server things are a bit different.
 The problem is, that one server can be connected with multiple clients.
 To handle \
 this, there is a :class:`ClientPool` class available.
 This class manages all clients.
+Among other things, this class has a function \
+:code:`get()` which return the proper :class:`ClientCommunicator`.
+The proper is the one who called this function. \
 So the new code in server is:

 *server.py*